ethereum-optimism/optimism-tutorial/cross-dom-comm/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/optimismFND.svg?label=optimismFND&style=social)](https://twitter.com/optimismFND)

 This tutorial teaches you how to do interlayer communication.
-You will learn how run a contract on Ethereum that runs another contract on Optimism, and also how to run a contract on Optimism that calls a contract on Ethereum.
+You will learn how to run a contract on Ethereum that runs another contract on Optimism, and also how to run a contract on Optimism that calls a contract on Ethereum.

 [You can read more details about this process here](https://community.optimism.io/docs/developers/bridge/messaging/).